thu-vis/Reweighter/README.md

 ```
 Then open `http://localhost:49623/` in your browser.

+This should reproduce the Fig. 9 in our paper (Fig. 9 is slightly different from the screenshot because we adjust the aspect ratio and add some notations).

 ## Install

 1. This project uses [python 3.7](https://www.python.org/).
 Go check it out if you don't have it installed.